-Report all near misses and injuries, no matter how small, to your professor/instructor/competent person as soon as possible.
 Safety and Health incidents must be investigated.
-The person(s) involved must provide a written Incident Report Form to EHS in case of minor spills, fires, or hazardous material release regardless of whether an injury occurred.
-This form is available online from at Incident and Injury Report
+The person(s) involved must provide a written Incident Report Form to EOHS in case of minor spills, fires, or hazardous material release regardless of whether an injury occurred.
+This form is available online from at Incident and Injury Report incidents/injuries.

-EHS may ask for assistance to investigate and prepare an investigation report.
-Investigations are made and reports written not only to satisfy certain laws but also to learn the cause of the problem and what changes in procedures, equipment, or training should be made to avoid other incidents/injuries.
+EOHS may ask for assistance to investigate and prepare an investigation report.
+Investigations are made and reports written not only to satisfy certain laws but also to learn the cause of the problem and what changes in procedures, equipment, or training should be made to avoid other

-EHS will respond to chemical spills as reported.
+EOHS will respond to chemical spills as reported.
 However, if the spilled material is not volatile and there is no immediate fire or toxic hazard, cleanup may be done by properly trained STEM faculty and staff.
-In situations involving a fire of unknown materials, research chemicals, or toxics, EHS will advise on evacuation or other protective precautions for persons or property in the immediate area.
+In situations involving a fire of unknown materials, research chemicals, or toxics, EOHS will advise on evacuation or other protective precautions for persons or property in the immediate area.